Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Provision EC2 resources by using IAM Cloud Formation templates through IAM CodePipeline.
 Allow only the values of `us-east-1` and `us-west-2` in the IAM CloudFormation template's parameters.
 - [ ] Create an IAM Config rule to prevent unauthorized activity outside `us-east-1` and `us-west-2`.

 ### A company's Security Team received an email notification from the Amazon EC2 Abuse team that one or more of the company's Amazon EC2 instances may have been compromised.
-Which combination of actions should the Security team take to respond to (be current modem?
+Which combination of actions should the Security team take to respond to be current modem?
 (Select TWO)

-- [ ] Open a support case with the IAM Security team and ask them to remove the malicious code from the affected instance
+- [ ] Open a support case with the IAM Security team and ask them to remove the malicious code from the affected instance.
-- [x] Respond to the notification and list the actions that have been taken to address the incident
+- [x] Respond to the notification and list the actions that have been taken to address the incident.
-- [ ] Delete all IAM users and resources in the account
+- [ ] Delete all IAM users and resources in the account.
-- [x] Detach the internet gateway from the VPC remove aft rules that contain 0.0.0.0V0 from the security groups, and create a NACL rule to deny all traffic Inbound from the internet
+- [x] Detach the internet gateway from the VPC remove aft rules that contain 0.0.0.0/0 from the security groups, and create a NACL rule to deny all traffic Inbound from the internet.
 - [ ] Delete the identified compromised instances and delete any associated resources that the Security team did not create.

 ### A company is using Amazon Macie, AWS Firewall Manager, Amazon Inspector, and AWS Shield Advanced in its AWS account.
 The company wants to receive alerts if a DDoS attack occurs against the account.
 Which solution will meet this requirement?